 PayPal LoanBuilder Review: Working Capital with Low Revenue Requirements

 If you’re a business owner that needs working capital, it’s easy to get frustrated by lenders with high revenue and time-in-business requirements.
-But thanks to PayPal LoanBuilder, you might be able to feel a little less frustrated.
+But with PayPal LoanBuilder, you might feel a little less frustrated.

 In this LoanBuilder review, we’ll walk you through all that and more to help you decide if a LoanBuilder working capital loan is right for your business.